opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 Name | Description
 :--- | :---
 `userbase` | Specifies the subtree in the directory where user information is stored.
-`usersearch` | The actual LDAP query that the Security plugin executes when trying to authenticate a user.
+`usersearch` | The actual LDAP query that the security plugin executes when trying to authenticate a user.
 The variable {0} is substituted with the user name.
-`username_attribute` | The Security plugin uses this attribute of the directory entry to look for the user name.
+`username_attribute` | The security plugin uses this attribute of the directory entry to look for the user name.
 If set to null, the DN is used (default).

 ### Complete authentication example